zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 ## Fixing a Hole: Final Thoughts

 The work offers a broad overview of Africa’s security challenges without the necessary concepts to assess their implications.
 This is not without value, but the intended market remains elusive.
 Scholarly and specialist appetites will likely remain insatiate from its cursory depth.
 Students may benefit from a one-source of facts, figures and timelines.
-However, the suggested retail price may be difficult for the casual reader to approach.
+However, the suggested retail price may be difficult for the casual reader to justify.
 Regardless, the author’s effort to address a glaring gap in the literature is admirable.

 The work correctly identifies many of Africa’s regional security challenges.
 However, the tacit assumption that the symptoms are causal leaves the substratum of political, socio-economic, and institutional variables intact.
-The reality is complicated.
-A transnational security model that provides a coherent framework for explicating such factors can untangle these complexities.
+The reality is more complicated.
+A new security model that provides a coherent framework to untangle these complexities is required.
 Future scholarly contributions must take up that effort.

 Where there are challenges, there are opportunities.
 U.S. foreign policy requires a whole-of-government approach focused on peace, governance, and security.
 Regional and private sector partnerships that leverage comparative advantages limit the duplication of efforts.
 Targeted economic and security assistance will support the implementation of the African Union's security goals.
 Interagency efforts that promote policy harmonization and subsidiarity at the state, regional and institutional levels provide purpose and direction.
 Bridging the gap between political will and action is key.
 “African solutions to African problems” are achievable, if at present, aspirational.